Creating a TPF and LCF¶

 That looks better, the target is more comfortably within the bounds of the TPF now.

-# Make LC
+# Make aperture LC only